How to Make Cream Puffs, Classic Cream Puffs

 - large pinch kosher salt

-- 1 cup all-purpose flour (4.5 oz, 127 grams)
+- 1 cup (127 grams) all-purpose flour

 - 4 large eggs

 - Place batter in a pastry bag fitted with a large round tip or a zip top bag with the tip cut off.
 Preheat oven to 425F (we will crank up the oven heat once we put the cream puffs in).
 Line baking sheets with parchment paper.

 - Fill cooled pastries with creme chantilly (recipe follows) and dust with powdered sugar.